 Boy Burned by Spray Sanitizer Made at 7-Eleven, Sold Without Warning Label

-Posted on behalf of Lynch Law Firm on Mar 11, 2020 in Personal Injury News
+Posted on behalf of Lynch Law Firm on March 11, 2020 in Personal Injury News.
+Updated on February 24, 2022

 The owner of a 7-Eleven in River Vale was charged with Endangering The Welfare Of A Child and Deceptive Business Practices over the sale of store-made sanitizer spray that burned a 10-year-old boy’s arms and legs.